Azure/MCP/README.md

 ## The Relationship between MCP servers and APIs

-The relationship between MCP servers and APIs is a hierarchical and complementary one.
+The relationship between MCP servers and APIs is hierarchical and complementary.
 It's not a case of one replacing the other; rather, MCP servers often use APIs to achieve their purpose, and APIs provide the underlying functionality that MCP servers expose to AI agents.

 💡APIs are the Backend, Remote MCP Servers are the AI-Friendly Frontend💡

-- APIs are the fundamental building blocks of almost all digital services.
-They define how different software components communicate and interact.
-For example, a weather service might expose an API to get forecasts, a CRM system has an API to manage customer data, and a payment gateway has an API to process transactions.
-These APIs are designed for programmatic consumption by developers and applications.
+**APIs** are the building blocks of digital services, defining how software components interact.
+Examples include:

+- A weather service API for forecasts
+- A CRM system API for managing customer data
+- A payment gateway API for processing transactions

-- Remote MCP Servers (built on JSON-RPC 2.0) act as an abstraction layer on top of these underlying APIs (and other data sources like databases or file systems).
-Their primary purpose is to expose the capabilities of these backend systems to AI agents (like Large Language Models or AI assistants) in a standardized, "AI-native" way, using the MCP.
+Remote **MCP Servers** (using JSON-RPC 2.0) act as an abstraction layer over these APIs and other data sources.
+They expose backend capabilities to AI agents (like Large Language Models) in an "AI-native" way.

-Remote MCP Servers Leverage APIs: "Tools" are often API calls: When an MCP server exposes a "tool" (a callable function for an AI agent), that tool's internal implementation very frequently involves making calls to one or more traditional APIs.
+**Remote MCP Servers Leverage APIs:**
+- "Tools" exposed by MCP servers are often API calls.
+When an MCP server exposes a "tool" for an AI agent, it typically involves calling one or more traditional APIs.

 ## Why API Management is Crucial for Remote MCP Servers